ChidiCeeway/Debian12-Exegol-VM/README.md

     ```
     7z x Debian12.7z.001
     ```
+4. You will get the .ova virtual machine file.
+You can import it into your hypervisor (e.g., VirtualBox or VMware).

 ## 🚀 Quickstart: Launching Exegol

 From the Debian 12 VM command line (Docker, pipx, and Exegol are already installed):